 - Logo & Format: Get to know the legitimate payroll companies’ logos and stub format for employers in your area.
 Don’t rely on a logo with 100% certainty, though.
 They can easily be copied and pasted.

 - Calculations: Legitimate payroll systems do additions and subtractions automatically, so there are rarely mistakes.
-Mathematic mistakes are usually from a manual entry which is a tell-tale sign.
+Mathematical mistakes are usually from a manual payroll entry which is a tell-tale sign.
 The same is true for year-to-date amounts from one stub to the next.

 - Pay Dates Vary: Most employers pay on exactly the same schedule each pay period – weekly, bi-weekly, semi-monthly, for example.
 If you see pay dates that are not consistent, say a 14 day pay period then the next one is 18 days, this is a red flag.